nicolacimmino/TRNG/validation/README.md

 ![ErrorFormula](../documentation/ErrorFormula.gif)

-where En is the expected occurence of a given value n in the sample and On is the observed occurrence o the value n in the same sample.
+where En is the expected occurence of a given value n in the sample and On is the observed occurrence of the value n in the same sample.
 Given we expect a uniform distribution En is SampleSize/256 for all n.
 From the graph below we can visually appreciate the error distribution is heavier on the low side for the withened steam, as desired.

 ![Probability](../documentation/error_dist_wh_raw.png)